 Sparkling Books announce two more e-book price reductions

-Petronella and the Janjilons (for children) and Featherbones (new adult/urban fiction) now reduced to 99 US cents worldwideLONDON, LONDON, UNITED KINGDOM, September 7, 2025 /EINPresswire.com/ -- Sparkling Books continues its policy of making favourite titles widely available with 99 US cent e-book pricing worldwide (AUD 1.65) *.
+Petronella and the Janjilons (for children) and Featherbones (new adult/urban fiction) now reduced to 99 US cents worldwideLONDON, UNITED KINGDOM, September 7, 2025 /EINPresswire.com/ -- Sparkling Books continues its policy of making favourite titles widely available with 99 US cent e-book pricing worldwide *.

 Petronella and the Janjilons by Cheryl Bentley is an adventure mystery for children aged 8 to 12 according to reading ability.
 It's a story of evil overcome by teamwork.